tulicsgabriel/Poem-Generator/README.md

 - Use spell correction
 - Implement additional rhyme formulas
 - Use bigger corpus from additional sources
-- Could use more sofisticated NLP model instead of a Markov Model
+- Could use more sophisticated NLP model instead of a Markov Model